Why You Should Get Red or Auburn Hair + 13 Tips on How To Style this Hue

 4. Auburn Highlights

-This subtle coloring technique, especially when employed around face framing areas, brings out your skin tone.
-Try out brownish auburn tones on dark skin that fall on the lighter end of the spectrum.
+This subtle coloring technique, especially around face-framing areas, improves your skin tone.
+Try out brownish-auburn tones on dark skin that fall on the lighter end of the spectrum.
 For deeper and rich, chocolatey skin, employ some copper and red auburn tones to bring out the warmth in your complexion.
-Go bold to end up with a strong effect or add auburn highlights to very fine areas for a natural look.
+Go bold to end up with a strong effect, or add auburn highlights to very fine areas for a natural look.

 Go for it!
 Take the plunge and change your entire hair color.
-Before you do though, play around with swatches, a wig or clip-ins to see which shade of auburn is best for you and your skin tone.
-Darker skin tends to have red undertones in their hair, so you want to use this as your guide.
+Before you do, though, play around with swatches, a wig, or clip-ins to see which shade of auburn is best for you and your skin tone.
+Darker skin tends to have red undertones in its hair, so you want to use this as your guide.
 However, this isn’t always the case.
-If you have dark brown hair, opt for a lighter auburn brown hair color.
+Opt for a lighter auburn brown hair color if you have dark brown hair.
 On black hair, try auburn reds with burgundy undertones.

 Loving the ombre look but long for something that will continue to look great as your roots grow out?
 Then you can try this red hair look with a dark root that fades into a light hue over time.
 Another great way to protect your hair overtime is with Suave Vivid Color Shampoo